baptistepetit/cordic/README.md

 This repository aims at taking a classical computer science algorithm, the **CO**ordinate **R**otation **DI**gital **C**omputer, and refine it step by step into an FPGA design in VHDL.

+## Proof of Concept

+Stored in the `poc/` folder, this is the first step of this implementation journey.
+A simple static webpage with JavaScript code implementing the algorithm in a naive way, written to get to know better the algorithm.

+More details in its [README](poc/README.md).